 You’re enthusiastic and empowered because you know the truth about commercial dog food.
 You’ve done the research.
 You know the benefits.
 You know what to expect and you’re prepared.

-Next thing you know, you’re standing there, scratching your head saying , “WTF” because your dog isn’t even remotely interested in the awesome raw meal in font of him.
-He takes a few sniffs, gives you a weird look and walks away.
+Next thing you know, you’re standing there, scratching your head saying , “WTF” because your dog isn’t even remotely interested in the awesome raw meal in front of him.

 Did you know kibble is sprayed with fat and other substances to make it more appealing for your dog?
 Raw food has little odor compared to kibble.

 How do you deal with this?